2023 Agenda

 10:15 am – 11:15 amIntegrating Indigenous Laws in the Proposed Independent Specific Claims Resolution Centre (ISCRC)

-This is the first in a series of panels that will focus on the relationship between expanded or alternate remedies for claims as informed by Indigenous laws and their relationship to evidence.
+This is the first in a series of panels that will focus on expanded or alternate remedies for claims as informed by Indigenous laws and their relationship to evidence.

 A New Independent Process to Resolve Claims that Includes Indigenous Laws in All Aspects of Resolution